mueedc-zz/urlshort/README.md

 # URL Shortener

 A simple URL Shortener, similar to Bitly, built in Go.
-Parses data from YAMLand JSON.
+Parses data from YAML and JSON.

 Next step is to implement a Handler function that reads from SQL database.